Medigap Plan G

 Medigap Plan G is The Best Medicare Gap Insurance

 Did you like that Plan F vs Plan G face off?
 It’s evidently clear why Medigap Plan G is the best Medicare gap insurance in terms of planning for the future (if you don't live in California).
 It’s true that Plan F covers Medicare Part B deductible of $183.
-But the savings that you can make on Plan G premiums makes up for the Part B deductible.
+But the savings that you can make on Plan G premiums make up for the Part B deductible.

 I think it’s safe to declare that Medigap Plan G is the best Medicare gap insurance and new the standard in complete coverage for those living outside California.
 And if you live in California, it will be the “best” starting in 2020 for new enrollees.

 *Medicare Part A deductible is broken down into 60 day benefit periods.
 You have to pay the deductible if you reenter the hospital after 60 days from discharge.
-Example: If you enter the hospital March 1st you’ll pay the Part A deductible.
+Example: If you enter the hospital on March 1st you’ll pay the Part A deductible.
 If you leave the hospital 5 days later and return to the hospital on July 6th, you will be charged the Part A hospitalization benefit again.

 **For Skilled Nursing you must have a 3-day qualifying stay in the hospital to qualify for Skilled Nursing Facility care AND you’ll still pay the benefit period Part A deductible ($1,340).